amandoabreu/amandoabreu.github.io/_posts/2023-30-07-legacy-software-overhaul.md

 4. Losing competitive edge to more modern and user-friendly competitors
 5. Increased maintenance costs over time

-## Do I rewrite the whole application?
+## Do I rewrite the whole application in one go?

 >⚠️Big warning: I have NEVER seen a full one-go rewrite done right (on time or on budget).
 It's very hard to do it right, as it has to be treated like an entirely new application.